INTO THE FIRE

 The dream kept me going through difficult times.
 Someday, I kept telling myself, someday I would be bigger, brighter, better than anyone.
 Now that I was seventeen it was time to put the plan into action.
 My fairy tale had morphed into an intricate fiction involving rock and roll music, long-haired boys and adoring crowds, but the end game was the same.
 I still wanted to be a star.
 A big star.

 And for that, I needed magic.

 I waited until everyone in the house was asleep and dragged my nightstand out into the center of my bedroom.
 As instructed in Sybil Leek’s Diary of a Witch, I placed a candle on the nightstand-turned-altar, lit it and watched the sputtering wick spring into full flame.
-Into the fire I went, carrying my secret selves—the girl of silence, the child of pain, the almost-woman I was.
-My eyes fixed on the flickering blue heart of the flame until I had the guts to bring my index finger close to the candle, then closer, then into the flame.
+Into the fire I went, carrying my secret selves—the girl of silence, the child of pain, the almost-woman I was,. my My eyes fixed on the flickering blue heart of the flame until I had the guts to bring my index finger close to the candle, then closer, then into the fire.

 I watched my finger disappear into the flame with a kind of detached fascination.
 The instructions made clear that maintaining the same slow, steady pace was vitally important—no hesitation, no stopping midway.
 I willed myself to stay the course, guiding my finger slowly towards the wick, past it and through the flame until it exited out the other side.

 For a moment, I couldn’t move.
 It should have been impossible to go through fire and not feel a thing, but that was exactly what happened.
 I tried again.
 Like before, my finger sailed through without any sensation of heat or discomfort.
 I examined it from all angles; there were no burn marks, only a faint circle of black char that disappeared when swiped across my tee shirt.
 The skin was perfect, as if it never touched the fire at all.